MichaelsPlayground/WhatsappChatSdk33Gradle812/README.md

 Note: the code is updated to modern Android version (compile version SDK 33) and Gradle 8.12, tested on real devices with Android 13 and Android 8.

+The app is working (tested on 05 Nov 2023).

 This version **WhatsappChatSdk33Newer** get some additions like a paginated RecyclerView for the chat message.